-One fascinating aspect of the Floyd County landscape is the presence of many former roads.
+One fascinating aspect of the Floyd County landscape is the presence of roads that lead only into the past.
 They may be remnants left behind by a later one–by a deeper cut or a higher fill made in order to diminish a grade or expand the radius of a curve.
 They may blocked off, overgrown, or still used locally or even personally.
 Perhaps “old road” could include the former automobile racetrack behind the Hollingsworth and Vose plant.

 hey may still bear traffic but the original transportation can only be imagined:

 r they may fade in memory with the passing of each year:

 Former public road a mile or two from Laurel Branch Rd.
 NW.
 The bridge over the West Fork of the Little River was destroyed by flooding after Hurricane Hugo in 1989.
 Metal bent by the torrent was re-purposed as a pedestrian bridge.

 Right-bank anchor of former bridge over Dodd Creek at Epperly Mill Rd.
 (See “Footsteps…Rambles.”)